PelmeenidHapukoorega/Solutions-Architect/AZ-900/01-Cloud-Concepts/Notes.md

 # Describe Cloud concepts

-In order to design anything you have to understand how regions, subscriptions, and resources all fit together like a 25-piece puzzle.
-This foundation determines how stable, secure, and scalable your solutions will end up.

-> **Bottom line:** Architect brain now so future you doesn't have to clean up technical debt later.

 ## What is cloud computing?

 * Cloud computing is the delivery of computing services (like virtual machines, storage, databases, and networking) over the internet.